When you take on an unruly plot, it can sometimes be hard to envisage ever-growing veg there at all; such is the state of the weeds and junk.

 However, clearing doesn’t have to take forever, and there are neat ways in which you can get growing almost straight away regardless of plot condition.

-In Part 2 of a series of posts about how me and mum cleared an overgrown allotment, here’s 3 ways in which recipients of messy plots can start cultivating veg right from the off.
+In Part 2 of a series of posts about how me and mum cleared an overgrown allotment, here are 3 ways in which recipients of messy plots can start cultivating veg right from the off.

 Try Growing in Containers